jbox-web/ajax-datatables-rails/README.md

 # ajax-datatables-rails

+**Important note: ajax-datatables-rails is no longer maintained.
+If you would like to take over the project, please contact me**

 Datatables is a nifty jquery plugin that adds the ability to paginate, sort, and search your html tables.
 When dealing with large tables (more than a couple hundred rows) however, we run into performance issues.
 These can be fixed by using server-side pagination, but this breaks some datatables functionality.

 `ajax-datatables-rails` is a wrapper around datatable's ajax methods that allow synchronization with server-side pagination in a rails app.
 It was inspired by this [railscast](http://railscasts.com/episodes/340-datatables).
 I needed to implement a similar solution in a couple projects I was working on so I extracted it out into a gem.